mattlacey/KnockoutWorkshop/knockout.md

 	</script>
 	```

 3. The next step is to sort out the View part of the equation, that is the part that displays the data provided by the View Model.
-So replace the old line with the `<h1>` tags with the following:
+The view in this case is all of the markup in the page, so replace the old line with the `<h1>` tags with the following:

 	```
 	<div class="panel">